LateralView/react-skel/README.md

 ### Context

-Basically, you'll need to connect to spotify api to be able to do album searchs, then from our backend show the current comments, allowing the user to put a comment on a album.
+Basically, you'll need to connect to spotify API to be able to do album search, then from our backend show the current comments, allowing the user to put a comment on a album.
 The application should be fully responsive, as target from iphone 5 to desktop (1080p).